What do you want to know about SEIS?

 What kind of shares are eligible for SEIS relief?

-To qualify for SEIS tax relief, shares must be new, ordinary shares which are not redeemable and have no special rights attached to them.
-Shares must be paid for in full and in cash (not any other assets) to be eligible for Income Tax relief.
+Shares must be new, ordinary shares.
+They must be non-redeemable and have no special rights attached.
+Investors must pay in full and in cash (not any other assets) to be eligible for Income Tax relief.
 You cannot use a loan to buy the shares if it was only approved for the purchase of the shares.

-The 'risk to capital' condition must be met for shares issued on or after 15 March 2018 in order for SEIS relief to be available.
+The 'risk to capital' condition applies to shares issued on or after 15 March 2018.

-The information on this page does not constitute financial advice and is provided on an information basis only, based on research using the following sources:
+The information on this page does not constitute financial advice.
+It is provided on an information basis only using research from the following sources: